Weak convergence of particle swarm optimization: Introduction

-Our main objective is to provide (asymptotic) confidence sets for the global or local optimum of the cost function $f$.
-If $g=\argmin_{t \in \mathrm{\Omega}}f\left(t\right)$ for some domain $\mathrm{\Omega}$, a confidence region for $g$ is a random set $\Lambda$ such that : for some small $\alpha \in \left(0,1\right)$.
 The set $\Lambda$ depends on the swarm and is consequently random due to the random evolution of the particles.
 The probability symbol above, $\mathbb{P}$, depends on the distribution of the particles in the swarm.
 Let us illustrate the use of confidence interval for a real-valued PSO.
-Typically the kind of results we expect is: $g \in \left[m,M\right]$ with a probability larger than, say .99 \%.
+Typically the kind of results we expect is: $g \in \left[m,M\right]$ with a probability larger than, say 99 \%.
 This does not aim at yielding a precise estimate for $g$ but defines a ``control area" for $g$, as well as a measure of the imprecision and variability of PSO.

 Convergence of the swarm will not be an issue here.
-In fact we assume that the personal and global best converge : see assumptions $\mathbf{A_2}$ and $\mathbf{B_3}$ below.
+In fact we assume that the personal and global best converge : see assumptions $\mathbf{A_2}$ and $ \mathbf{B_2}$ below.
 We are interested in the ``step after" : localizing the limit of the particles with high probability, whatever their initialization and trajectories.

 Formally, confidence set estimation forces us to inspect order two terms (i.e. the rate of convergence), typically convergence of the empirical variance.
 The word \textit{asymptotic} just means that the sample size increases to infinity.